unfoldingWord-dev/Resource-Container/docs/linking.rst

     [Moses](rc://en/tw/dict/bible/other/moses)
     [Moses](rc://en/tw/dict/bible/other/moses.md)

-.. note:: For compatibility with displaying in online services such as github we suggest including the file extension
+.. note:: For compatibility with displaying in online services such as github or DCS we suggest either including the file extension
-    when practical.
+    when practical or using a fully qualified link complete with the ``rc://`` schema.

 .. _short-links: